 Licensing a copyright

 When you are licensing a copyright, you retain ownership of it.
-What the license allows the other party to is to use the copyright under conditions determined by a contract between the licensing parties.
+The license allows the other party to use the copyright under conditions determined by a contract between the licensing parties.

-Whether your license or assign your copyrighted material, the fact that you are assigning or licensing it must be in writing and signed by the copyright owner.
+Whether you license or assign your copyrighted material, the fact that you are assigning or licensing it must be in writing and signed by the copyright owner.

 The registration can be filed either online or by fax or mail.